NETWAYS/advanced-puppet-training/sections/review/03_resources.md

 The picture above gives some examples of the Resource Abstraction Layer used by Puppet.

-The Resource Abstraction Layer defines types like Package with all attributes required to describe them and offers Providers to realize them depending on the commands available on the plattform the resource is assigned to.
+The Resource Abstraction Layer defines types like Package with all attributes required to describe them and offers Providers to realize them depending on the commands available on the platform the resource is assigned to.

 ~~~ENDSECTION~~~